Read this User Manual and follow all instructions and warnings to reduce risk of an accident and to reduce the risk of serious injury or death.

 - Before getting on or off the ZOOM, engage the parking brake and make sure the keyswitch is turned off.

-- Any time you stop and take your hands off the handlebar, turn the key switch to the OFFposition.
+- Any time you stop and take your hands off the handlebar, set the Speed level to Neutral or turn the key switch to the OFF position.

 - Keep the ZOOM turned off and the key switch removed when loading on a trailer or transport vehicle, or in similar situations, and when the ZOOM is parked or otherwise unattended.
 This will also help to prevent unauthorized use.